WaveHack/IssueBot/issuebot/README.md

 $ cp config.json.template config.json
 ```

-Edit `config.json` and insert your Discord token, GitHub token and your GitHub user/organization name.
+Edit `config.json` and insert your Discord token, GitHub token, your GitHub user/organization name and optionally a default repository (in `User/Repository` format).

 **Note:** The user/organization name needs to be from the same account of which you generated the personal access token for.